Bendat/jest-automation/packages/jest-automation/docs/cucumber/4_variables.md

 ...
 ```

-The values extracted can be taken from the args list
+The values extracted can be taken from the argument list

 ```ts
 ...